luizrenault/a-29b-community/README.md

 - Altimeter pressure initial adjustment.
 - Flaps, Audio Normal/Bkp and Bleed/Cutoff left/right click behavior.
 - "Brake on" indicator still illuminated after battery is set to "off".

-### TODO
-- Remember A/G Gun Selection
-- Thrust tables of FM
-- A/G Profiles
-- A/G mode select with Stick Step button.
-- FIX is only cosmetic because currently there is only pure EGI/GPS navigation.
-- Create the alarms for the parameters in the LMT format.
-- Set the AA DGFT piper size relative to UFCP_WS (target wingspan in metres)
-- EGI state dictates NAV conditions.
-- Instant Action for sceneries other than Caucasus missing.
-- Warning msg when starting from Instant Action
-- Low res interior texture.
-- Strobe light in the wingtips has a black glare, while the lights do not glare when on.
-- Pilot change when ejecting?
-- Stall is weird (freezes in space), same when flying inverted, on apex of looping, etc.
-- Stall speeds too high?
-Even with low fuel and little load, stalls happen above 100 knots
-- Stall alarm not working
-- Roll speed too low ?
-- Parking brake without keyboard binding
-- Taxi light turns off when steering/not following nose gear movement
-- Taxing too stiff while turning?
-No effect of different weight loads.
-- Night/day switch not working
-- Light alarm test not working
-- Battery never runs out of juice, generator inoperative
-- fuel pump switch innoperative, start works even when it is "off"

-- Gear light indicator too weak (gear maneuvering red light too bright at night)
-- Ground effect missing?
-- Storm light comes out nowhere/illuminates outside, but not visible when looking from outside view
-- Differential brake not working

 ## Version 0.1.8b - 04 April 2021 - Happy Easter